christian-m02/Udacity-Deep-RL-Project-1-Navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 The ipython notebook contains the training and evaluation of the DQN, Double DQN and Dueling DQN Agents for performing this task.
-For a discussion of the findings and assessment of the agents see the report.pdf.
+For a discussion of the findings and assessment of the agents see the Report.pdf.